Banned Books Week: Oct 4 - 11

 Panelists include:

-Kevin and Molly Cooney, moderators
+Kevin and Mollie Cooney, moderators

 Janet Petersen, Iowa State Senator

-Anita Fleming Rife, Black Child Development Institute
+Jacquie Easley, Black Child Development Institute

 Sara Parris, Annie’s Foundation